cosmostation/cvms/README.md

 respond if a request was assigned to it
   - **Default labels**: chain, chain_id, mainnet, package
-- **cvms_yoda_validator_miss_summary** (per validator):  Summarizes all response delays for all current requests into percentiles seperated by validator
+- **cvms_yoda_validator_miss_summary** (per validator):  Summarizes all response delays for all current requests into percentiles separated by validator
   - **Default labels**: chain, chain_id, mainnet, package
   - **Package-specific labels**: moniker